 Describe the means of decommissioning the project by removing or reusing plant, equipment, structures, buildings, concrete footings and foundations, hardstand areas and storage tanks.
-Describe the proposed methods for stabilising the affected sites.
 Discuss options and methods for the disposal of wastes from the demolition of plant and buildings in sufficient detail for their feasibility and suitability to be assessed.
+Describe the management options for any residual contaminated land and any other land management issues.